Depth-Bounded Epistemic Planning: Abstract

 \section{Abstract}

-In this paper, we propose a novel algorithm for epistemic planning based on dynamic epistemic logic (DEL).
+We propose a novel algorithm for epistemic planning based on dynamic epistemic logic (DEL).
 The novelty is that we limit the depth of reasoning of the planning agent to an upper bound $b$, meaning that the planning agent can only reason about higher-order knowledge to at most (modal) depth $b$.
-The algorithm makes use of a novel type of canonical $b$-bisimulation contraction guaranteeing unique minimal models with respect to $b$-bisimulation.
-We show our depth-bounded planning algorithm to be sound.
-Additionally, we show it to be complete with respect to planning tasks having a solution within bound $b$ of reasoning depth (and hence the iterative bound-deepening variant is complete in the standard sense).
-For bound $b$ of reasoning depth, the algorithm is shown to be $(b+1)$-\textsc{ExpTime} complete, and furthermore fixed-parameter tractable in the number of agents and atoms.
-We present both a tree search and a graph search variant of the algorithm, and we benchmark an implementation of the tree search version against a baseline epistemic planner.
+We then compute a plan requiring the lowest reasoning depth by iteratively incrementing the value of $b$.
+The algorithm relies at its core on a new type of ``canonical'' $b$-bisimulation contraction that guarantees unique minimal models by construction.
+This yields smaller states wrt.\ standard bisimulation contractions, and enables to efficiently check for visited states.
+We show soundness and completeness of our planning algorithm, under suitable bounds on reasoning depth, and that, for a bound $b$, it runs in $(b{+}1)$-\textsc{ExpTime}.
+We implement the algorithm in a novel epistemic planner, \textsc{daedalus}, and compare it to the \textsc{efp 2.0} planner on several benchmarks from the literature, showing effective performance improvements.